V-Anon/Projects/Lead Scoring/readme.md

 We have chosen L2AC (Leads to Application Completion) as our business metric, as choosing L2P (Leads to Payment) will aggressively drop the leads.
 A lead is generated when any person visits CodePro’s website and enters their contact details on the platform.
 A junk lead is generated when a person who shares their contact details has no interest in the product/service.

 Having junk leads in the pipeline creates significant inefficiency in the sales process.

-Thus, the goal of the data science team is to build a system that categorises leads based on the likelihood of their purchasing CodePro’s course.
+Thus, the goal is to build a system that categorises leads based on the likelihood of their purchasing CodePro’s course.
 This system will help remove the inefficiency caused by junk leads in the sales process.